 Cross Country Moving Tips

 When preparing to move across the country, there are a number of obvious and not so obvious things to consider.
-Not only is moving across the country a job unto itself, it is expensive, time-consuming and stressful.
+Not only is moving across the country a job unto itself, but it is also expensive, time-consuming, and stressful.
 Below is a list of important items to place at the forefront of your agenda if you are considering moving cross-country:

 Only take what is necessary

 When considering what to take with you on your move, always keep in mind that you were going to pay your movers by the pound.
 Movers will quote you based on the weight of your items.
 Over the years, you will notice you have accumulated a number of items that are not necessary for your move.
 Consider donating them or selling them on the numerous platforms that are available today such as Facebook Marketplace, eBay, Mercari, OfferUp, and Let Go.
 These are highly effective tools that will turn your unwanted and unused furniture and goods into cash.
 Any items you cannot sell should be donated to Salvation Army or Goodwill.
 Only take what is necessary because it is more than likely that when you move into your new surroundings, you will want to purchase new items for your new accommodations.